Programs Selection

 NACEL programs never include the travel between home and host country.
 Parents of children aged less than 18 years old will be requested to sign a Parents Travel Release.

-The amount of pocket money your child will need depends on the program.
+The amount of spending money your child will need depends on the program.

 Generally speaking, children participating in a summer program need around 60 euros/week in Europe, and 90 euros/week in other countries, if they are accommodated on a full board basis.

-During a long-term program, he/she may have to buy clothes, books, personal hygiene items… so he/she may need more pocket money from time to time.
+During a long-term program, he/she may have to buy clothes, books, personal hygiene items… so he/she may need more spending money from time to time.

 Do not forget that during a homestay program, students will have to pay for their extra activities so they should plan these expenses.

-Adults should bring more pocket money in order to be able to participate in activities, eat outside etc…
+Adults should bring more spending money in order to be able to participate in activities, eat outside etc…

 The amount needed really depends on your lifestyle and what you are planning to do during your trip (shopping or studying? eating out or sharing the family’s included meals?...)